Loading…

 Away From Life Early Access launched on Steam on April 22, built by a solo developer called Cursor Games, priced at $12.99, and shipped with a patch ready within 48 hours.
-The game currently holds a 56% positive rating across 32 reviews — Mixed, per Steam's label.
-The more interesting question is whether that rating tells you what you think it does.
+The game launched at 56% positive from 32 reviews: Mixed.
+Since then, it has climbed to around 70% positive from 150+ reviews, still Mixed.
+The more interesting question is whether that trajectory tells you what you think it does.

 The premise is a survival genre staple: helicopter crash, remote islands, nothing but what you can find and build.
 Away From Life is Cursor Games' entry into a crowded category: first-person open-world survival with crafting, base building, underwater exploration, and co-op for up to eight players.
 For a solo developer, that's a lot to promise.

-The game entered Early Access on April 22 at $12.99, with a discount window running through May 6.
+The game entered Early Access on April 22 at $12.99.
 At 32 reviews with a 56% positive rate, it carries Steam's "Mixed" designation.
 That label covers a wide range of situations, from games that are genuinely broken to games that simply arrived before they were fully baked.

 Press coverage before launch reached for comparisons like "Far Cry meets Valheim."
 Those are large shoes.
 "Far Cry" implies open-world production density and polished combat.
 "Valheim" implies deep survival systems and a player retention curve that survived two years of updates.
 Away From Life, at this stage, resembles neither closely enough to bear that framing comfortably.
 The comparison set expectations the current build cannot meet.
 That mismatch explains part of the negative sentiment.